‘The Bachelorette’ Clare Crawley Previously Insinuated That Matt James Joined Her Cast For The ‘Wrong Reasons’

 Clare Crawley was supposed to get to know Matt James this summer on The Bachelorette, but fans may recall that this potential pairing got off to a rocky start before filming even started.
-Friday morning, Matt was announced as the next lead for The Bachelor, and this had fans revisiting this prior tidbit of drama initiated by Clare.
+Friday morning, Matt was announced as the next lead for The Bachelor, and this had fans revisiting a prior tidbit of drama initiated by Clare.

 As The Bachelorette fans know, a few months ago, Clare was announced as the next lead and Matt was soon revealed to be one of the contestants for her season.
 He is very good friends with last year’s runner-up Tyler Cameron, so his casting generated quite a bit of buzz among fans.